How Jumpstart Is Transforming Earthquake Insurance

 “I worked with architects to design the skeletons of buildings and make sure they were safe in earthquakes,” she explained.
 “But I realized safe buildings were only one piece of the puzzle.
 For true recovery, we also need money flowing quickly back into the system.”

-That insight led Stillwell to explore how financial systems — not just physical structures — determine the speed of disaster recovery.
-Her research led her to a concept used primarily in developing countries at the time: parametric insurance.
+That insight led her to explore how financial systems — not just physical structures — determine the speed of disaster recovery.
+Her research introduced her to parametric insurance, a concept primarily used in developing countries at the time.

 “When I discovered it,” she said, “I thought, this is what we need.
 Why don’t we have parametric insurance for individuals, especially for earthquakes?”